The Romeo 5 has been around a while. It has caused loyal buyers from other brands to jump ship just because of its MOTAC feature.

 The warranty on the Sig Sauer Romeo 5 red dot sight is split.
 Since the electronics are under a different warranty, it’s safe to assume that the Electro-Optics Infinite Guarantee applies to the housing and glass.
 It is fully transferable, no receipt and registration required, and is unlimited.

-I really couldn’t find fault with the Sig Romeo 5.
+I really couldn’t find fault with this red dot during my Sig Romeo 5 review.
 Yes, I needed my glasses, but that’s due to my vision and not the RDS.
 I don’t particularly like that the MOTAC can’t be adjusted for the time it takes before it deactivates, but thousands of owners obviously don’t mind.

 In the field, the Romeo 5 was a strong performer whether it was in the elements, in the suburbs, or at the shooting range.